apache/pulsar/site2/docs/cookbooks-retention-expiry.md

   --time -1
 ```

-To set retention where size limit is ignored and the time limit of 3 hours determines retention:
+In the following example, size is not limited and time limit is set to 3 hours.
+The time limit determines the retention result.

 ```shell
 $ pulsar-admin namespaces set-retention my-tenant/my-ns \